 Caldolor, our intravenous formulation of ibuprofen, was the first injectable product approved in the United States for the treatment of both pain and fever.
 We conducted a series of clinical studies in over nine hundred adult patients to develop the data to support our submission for FDA approval.
-The FDA approved Caldolor for marketing in the United States in June 2009 following a priority review.
-The product is indicated for use in adults for the management of mild to moderate pain, for the management of moderate to severe pain as an adjunct to opioid analysesics, and for the reduction of fever.
+The FDA approved Caldolor for marketing in the United States during the middle portion of 2009 following a priority review.
+The product is indicated for use in adults for the management of mild to moderate pain, for the management of moderate to severe pain as an adjunct to opioid analgesics, and for the reduction of fever

-In September 2009, we launched Caldolor and stocked the product at major wholesalers serving hospitals nationwide.
-We initially worked to establish a core group of medical facilities approving and purchasing the product.
-We then focused on building more sales volume and treating a broader range of patients within those stocked facilities.
+In late 2009, we launched Caldolor and stocked the product at major wholesalers serving hospitals nationwide.
+We initially worked to establish a core group of medical facilities approving and purchasing the product and then focused on building more sales volume and treating a broader range of patients within those stocked facilities.
+We promote Caldolor in the United States through our dedicated hospital sales force.

 We completed a series of Phase IV studies to gather additional data to support our Caldolor product.
 Those completed studies involved another 1,000 patients.
 The studies included evaluation of the product for the treatment of pediatric pain and pediatric fever in order to address our Phase IV commitment to the FDA for Caldolor.
-We are also evaluating improved packaging for the product.
+Also included in these studies were an evaluation of a shortened infusion time for the product and pre-surgical administration.
+The data from these Phase IV studies, including an updated integrated safety database, was submitted to the FDA in early 2015 with a request for updated labeling for the product.
+We also continue to pursue and evaluate potential improvements to the product's packaging.